 LCP files, redo log files, tablespace files, and undo log files.

 You can use the ndbxfrm utility to see whether a file is encrypted, as shown here:

 > ndbxfrm -i ndb_5_fs/LCP/0/T2F0.Data File=ndb_5_fs/LCP/0/T2F0.Data, compression=no, encryption=yes > ndbxfrm -i ndb_6_fs/LCP/0/T2F0.Data File=ndb_6_fs/LCP/0/T2F0.Data, compression=no, encryption=no

-Beginning with NDB 8.0.31, it is possible to obtain the key from the secrets file using the ndb_secretsfile_reader program added in that release, like this:
+It is possible to obtain the key from the secrets file using the ndb_secretsfile_reader program, like this:

 > ndb_secretsfile_reader --filesystem-password=54kl14 ndb_5_fs/D1/NDBCNTR/S0.sysfile ndb_secretsfile_reader: [Warning] Using a password on the command line interface can be insecure. cac256e18b2ddf6b5ef82d99a72f18e864b78453cc7fa40bfaf0c40b91122d18

 The per-node key hierarchy can be represented as follows:

 A user-supplied passphrase (P) is processed by a key-derivation function using a random salt to generate a unique passphase key (PK).